 A Celebration 25 Years in the Making

 In a rousing show of support for our youngest patients and their families, more than 380 members of our community came together on May 10th, 2016 at the Plaza Hotel for the KiDS of NYU Langone Springfling Gala.
-The event commemorated the 25th anniversary of KiDS, and raised $1.5 million to benefit children’s services across the Medical Center.
+The event commemorated the 25th anniversary of KiDS, and raised $1.5 million to benefit children’s services across NYU Langone.
 Speakers highlighted the transformational change that KiDS has helped make possible over 25 years, and pointed to major advances on the horizon, including the planned opening of Hassenfeld Children’s Hospital in 2018.
 Hoda Kotb, co-host of NBC News’ “TODAY” Show, served as a very special emcee for the evening (and even spoke of the event on air on Wednesday morning!).
-Kenneth G. Langone, Chair of the Board of Trustees of NYU Langone Medical Center, was the gala chair.
+Kenneth G. Langone, Chair of the Board of Trustees of NYU Langone, was the gala chair.

 “The story of KiDS demonstrates how much we can achieve when committed supporters and talented doctors team up to promote the best, most compassionate healthcare,” said Robert I. Grossman, MD, Saul J. Farber Dean and CEO of NYU Langone.